 This past weekend My family and I went camping and white water rafting with my neighbors.
 We had about six families which included 17 kids!!
 There were no showers at our campsite, but we had the river!

 We divided meal duties amongst the families and I was for dinner the first night.
-I made campfire chili with a cornbread crust in a dutch oven.
+I made cowboy chili with a cornbread crust in a dutch oven.
 It went over very well with the hungry campers and no one left hungry!

 Ingredients you need